dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/primary-api/zoom-focus.md

 description: This is the documentation - Objective-C & Swift API references - Focus & Zoom Setting page of Dynamsoft Camera Enhancer.
 keywords:  Camera Enhancer, Objective-C & Swift API references, Zoom, Focus
 needAutoGenerateSidebar: true
-breadcrumbText: iOS Zoom and Focus
+breadcrumbText: iOS Focus & Zoom Methods
 ---

 # iOS API Reference - Focus & Zoom Methods

 ## setAutoFocusPosition

 Set the position you want to auto focus at.
 This setting will replace the default focus value and always focus on the set point.

 Objective-C: